-1.1 Higher education participation, household income, or socioeconomic status locality.
-Education achievement across the primary and secondary sector is also below national benchmarks.
+1.1 Higher education participation, household income, or socioeconomic status in the East of England, it is evident that the city is in need of a higher education institution that can drive aspiration and attainment and address the needs of business in its locality.
+Education achievement across the primary and secondary sector is also below national benchmarks56.

-With Peterborough having a higher than average percentage of deprived Lower Layer Super Output Area (LSOA) within the Peterborough and Combined Authority, whilst also having the lowest resident earnings in the East of England, it is evident that the city is in need of a higher education institution such as ourselves that can drive aspiration and attainment and address the needs of business in its
+With Peterborough having a higher than average percentage of deprived Lower Layer Super Output Area (LSOA) within the Peterborough and Combined Authority, whilst also having the lowest resident earnings